Penshurst

 Employment performance in Penshurst exceeds national averages across key labour market indicators

 Penshurst has an educated workforce with professional services well represented.
-Its unemployment rate was 2.9% in the past year, showing a growth of 2.3%.
+The unemployment rate is 2.9%.

 Frequently Asked Questions - Employment